philiplamscript/MLB-DE-predict/README.md

 ![image](https://user-images.githubusercontent.com/74084724/134948391-941cf203-7c1b-4555-a59c-40623e951f04.png)

-Here is the model on my project, where
+Here is the Code on my project, where

 **mlb-explorer.ipynb:**